swerty24/99ProblemsGame/README.md

 <!-- -->

 -   Create your own rules.
-Inform the 99 Problems community of what you changed and how the game
+Inform the 99 Problems community of what you changed and how the game improved